happylinks/gqlint/README.md

 ### Relay ID
 Checks if fields that have 'id' in them use the ID type instead of others (string, integer, etc.)

-`Field 'id' uses String.
+`Field 'id' in Type 'User' uses 'String'.
 Please use 'ID' instead.`

 ### Singular Mutations
 Checks if mutations are singular (createUser) and not plural (createUsers).